 - As the viewer reaches successive milestones in your video, Vidyard passes engagement data to lead records in Marketo

-If your videos are embedded on high traffic websites, this may results in a significant number of API calls.
+If your videos are embedded inline on high traffic websites, this can result in a significant number of API calls due to players loading in tandem with a page.

 Evaluate which videos are making the most calls